hailegiorgis16/ETS0607-15/README.md

 A dictionary is a built-in data structure that stores data in key-value pairs.
 # clear()
  The clear() method is used to remove all items (key-value pairs) from a dictionary, making it empty.
 This modifies the original dictionary in place and returns None.
+# copy()
+ The copy() method is used to create a shallow copy of a dictionary.
+This means it creates a new dictionary with the same key-value pairs as the original, but modifying the copy does not affect the original (and vice versa).